 The airport is privately owned and operates as a commercial venture.
 The Avalon Airport international terminal and other retail/commercial services are budgeted and accounted for through private investment.

-To support the continuation and expansion of domestic services from Avalon Airport
+To support the expansion of domestic services from Avalon Airport

 This will require assistance from both federal and state governments.

 The State Government provides incentives for airlines to base aircraft in Victoria.
-However, this assistance needs to be increased to encourage airlines to better utilise Avalon Airport as Victoria’s second international airport.
+This assistance needs to be increased to encourage airlines to better utilise Avalon Airport as Victoria’s second international airport.

-The Federal Government and its fully owned aviation organisations such as Airservices Australia, should work to ensure Avalon Airport is provided with a fair platform to compete for domestic services.
+The Federal Government, through its fully owned aviation organisation Airservices Australia, need to provide Avalon Airport with a fair platform to compete for domestic services.
 This includes ensuring pricing for services such as air traffic control, firefighting services and policing does not adversely impact Avalon Airport.

-To support the development of Avalon Airport as an international passenger airport.
+To support the expansion of Avalon Airport as an international passenger airport

 The State Government provides incentives for international airlines to operate in Victoria.
-Continued marketing assistance is required to consolidate Avalon as an international port.
+Continued marketing support is required to consolidate Avalon as an international port.

 The addition of a rail link to Avalon Airport, connecting with Melbourne and Geelong, will be important to service future domestic and international passenger growth.